Stunning Kek Lok Si Temple, Penang

-7. At the top of the hill the children can find "their" Chinese horoscope animal.
-The statues are dotted round the gardens.
+7. At the top of the hill the children can find “their” Chinese horoscope animal.
+The statues are dotted around the gardens.

 8. There are plenty of fish ponds to look at as well as shops selling drinks, souvenirs and snacks.
 We found the most beautiful temple cat I’ve ever seen, he made an appearance on our Facebook Page.

 9. It’s free!
 Kek Lok Si is possibly my favorite place to visit on Penang, I’d highly recommend it for everyone, not just those of us travelling with kids, you can easily spend half a day wandering the temples and pagodas.
 We took two buses from Batu Ferringhi ( I hate those buses!) and it took over an hour to get there.

 My other top tip for the kids is Fort Cornwallis in Georgetown, plenty of room to run around and canons, kids love cannons.